 - To use artistic expression to help children overcome the trauma of severe abuse.
+Making art is a recognized, well-documented tool that "allows victims to express their feelings and stories in a non-invasive way."*

 - To teach collaboration, especially when considering the differences in each other’s views.
 Encouraging students to work through the challenges of a final design together is an invaluable skill to bring to their personal lives, to the work place, and to their communities.